-The Summer Food Service Program mandates that (with a very few exceptions) only children and teens ages 18 and below are eligible to receive its free meals.
-Parents and caregivers are not allowed to eat the meals that are provided to youth.
-Although adults generally recognize that this is a regulation that cannot be sidestepped, the library’s inability to provide food to adults can be challenging and awkward for staff, volunteers and families.
+The USDA Summer Food Service Program mandates that only children and teens ages 18 and below (and adults 18 and older who are enrolled in an education program for disabled persons) are eligible to receive free, reimbursable meals.
+Parents and caregivers are not allowed to eat the meals that are provided to youth unless they themselves are 18 or under.